 This historic building is located just south of Waterfront Park.

-Built in the 1760s, it was once upon a time used as a British-run prison in the Revolutionary War and for many other purposes since then.
+Built within the 1760s, it was once upon a time used as a British-run prison in the Revolutionary War and for many other purposes since then.

 It’s probably worth spring for a guided tour when you’re here to help you get the full low-down on the history of Exchange and Provost and its place in the city.